basil-boh/ip/docs/README.md

 ### 📜 Viewing All Tasks

-Displays the list of all tasks.
+Displays the list of all tasks for users to reference.

 Command Format: `list`